-Substantially all of our assets and operations are located in China.
+A significant portion of our assets and operations are located in China.
 Accordingly, our business, financial condition, results of operations and prospects may be influenced by economic, political and social conditions in China generally.
 The PRC economy differs from the economies of most developed countries in many aspects, including: